-We have audited the County of York, Maine's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the County of York, Maine's major federal programs for the year ended June 30, 2022.
-The County of York, Maine's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the County of York, Maine's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the County of York, Maine's major federal programs for the year ended June 30, 2023. the County of York, Maine's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.